imhul/matrix/README.md

 ## Matrix Rain Effect

-This project creates a Matrix rain effect using PixiJS and TypeScript.
+This project creates a Matrix rain effect using PixiJS and TypeScript, created for fun.

 ### Demo